-Just like other opioids, including heroin, abusing tramadol is not safe and can lead to serious consequences, like addiction and fatal overdose.
+Getting a Tramadol high is like other opioids, including heroin.
+Abusing Tramadol is not safe and can lead to serious consequences, like addiction and fatally overdosing.
 It’s estimated, according to an interim report by the Commission on Combating Drug Addiction and the Opioid Crisis, reports Fortune Health, that as many as 142 Americans die every day from drug overdoses.

-Tramadol is only safe as prescribed and getting on the drug can lead to addiction.
-It’s important to note that a tramadol dependency can cause withdraw if a person stops taking the drugs all at once.
-Addiction to tramadol, however, is treatable and many have their addiction to the painkiller in the past.
+Tramadol is only safe as prescribed and getting on the drug can easily lead to addiction.
+It’s important to note that a tramadol dependency will cause withdraw if a person stops taking the drug abruptly.
+Addiction to Tramadol is treatable and many have their addiction to the painkiller in the past.

 Visit drug-forum about on Tramadol high